Jubatian/rrpge-spec/README.rst

 File "logo.png"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The RRPGE Logo.
-Note that this logo is under trademark registration, rights owned by Sandor Zsuga (Jubatian).
+Note that this logo is a registered European trademark, rights owned by Sandor Zsuga (Jubatian).